Assessment issues

 Anonymous marking

-University College Birmingham maintains a balanced approach to the use of 'anonymous' and 'identified' marking.
-All online assignment submissions and examinations will be marked without the knowledge of the student’s name, anonymously.
 Dissertations and similar independent study projects will be marked anonymously where appropriate.
 Other assessments may have the student’s name identified to the marker where it is impractical to extend anonymity.
 This is usually the case for practical assessments.

 Grading late assignments

-All late work will be marked as any other piece of work.
-However, the final grade to be awarded will be decided only after the Board of Examiners has considered any extenuating circumstances.
-If the Board takes the view that your extenuating circumstances are genuine, then the original mark will stand; if not, then your work may be awarded a maximum mark of 40% for undergraduate work and 50% for postgraduate work, but could be awarded 0%.
 Your module leader should not be approached concerning Extenuating Circumstances.
 You should only contact the Registry.
 Extenuating Circumstances are discussed confidentially at a separate board meeting.
 The lecturer’s marks are based solely on the relative merits of the work.
 It is the Board of Examiners who determine the final mark.

 Querying an an assessment mark

-If you have a query about the mark awarded for an assessment or the feedback provided on it, please make an appointment to meet with your module lecturer (the name of the specific marker/assessor will be noted at the end of your feedback).
-During this time, the lecturer (marker) can go through the assignment with you and address any concerns that you have.
+During this time, the lecturer (marker) can go through the assignment with you and address your concerns.
 Most issues can be sorted out at this stage.
-If, following discussion with the module lecturer (marker), your concerns have not been addressed, the next step is to contact the Head of Department.
+If, following a discussion with the module lecturer (marker), your concerns have not been addressed, the next step is to contact the Head of Department.

-If you have a query about the mark awarded for your Dissertation, Research Project or Final Project, or the feedback provided on it, please make an appointment with your supervisor.
 During this time, your supervisor can got through the assignment with you and address any concerns you have.
 Most issues can be sorted out at this stage.
 If, following discussion with your supervisor, your concerns have not been addressed, the next step is to contact the Head of Department.

 Examinations

-Attendance at Examinations
+Attendance at examinations

 Students should not make any holiday arrangements or book tickets to leave the UK before any published examination period, something that applies to students from the UK and abroad.
 It may not be possible to reschedule any examination a student may miss under these circumstances, which may result in failure of the examination.
 If this situation is unavoidable, then please contact the Examinations Unit as soon as possible.

-Students are reminded that the completion of exams does not mean that they are completely free to begin holidays, etc. Within the published term dates, students may be required to attend resit examination or to provide additional information which would help a Board of Examiners in their decision-making process.
+Students are reminded that the completion of exams does not mean that they are completely free to begin holidays, etc. Within the published term dates, students may be required to attend resit examinations or to provide additional information which would help a Board of Examiners in their decision-making process.
 You must make yourself available within the published dates for such activities.

-Viva Voce Examinations
+Viva Voce examinations

 A student may occasionally be asked to attend an oral, or viva voce, examination.
 Viva voces are most commonly employed in the period between an internal examiners’ meeting and an external examiners’ meeting (late June or end of February), in cases where the examiners feel that they require a little more information in order to make a decision on the correct grade for a student.
-Make sure that your Year Manager/Tutor has up-to-date contact details should you be called to a viva voce examination.
+Make sure that your lecturers have up-to-date contact details should you be called to a viva voce examination.

 Examination timetable